-The impact of new technology is as follows:
+The impact of new technology on the outsourcing market is as follows:

 Rules and restrictions on outsourcing apply only in some regulated markets, primarily the financial, insurance, asset management and pensions industries.
 In other markets, freedom of contract rules.

 From a compliance perspective, other than in respect of data protection regulation, industry-specific restrictions mainly exist in the financial, insurance, asset management and pensions industries and the regulations are, mostly, based on EU legislation.
-The regulations concerned include the Dutch Financial Supervision Act (FSA) and a number of directives and resolutions under that Act, the Solvency II Directive and the Solvency II Regulations, the AIFMD, the Pension Act, the Dutch Central Bank’s (DNB) Good Practices for insurers and (separate) for other sectors, the EBA guidelines on outsourcing to cloud service providers.
+The regulations concerned include the Dutch Financial Supervision Act (FSA) and a number of directives and resolutions under that Act, the Solvency II Directive and the Solvency II Regulations, the AIFMD, the Pension Act, the Dutch Central Bank’s (DNB's) Good Practices for insurers and separate practices for other sectors, and the EBA guidelines on outsourcing to cloud service providers.
 The main principles of these regulations boil down to the following:

 There is no standard outsourcing agreement in the Netherlands.

-The association of IT suppliers NL Digital has standard terms but these do not, generally, apply to outsourcing.
-Sourcing Netherlands, the association for outsourcing, has developed a balanced standard form for an outsourcing agreement, which is sometimes implemented.
+The association of IT service providers, NL Digital, has standard terms but these do not, generally, apply to outsourcing.
+Sourcing Netherlands, the association for outsourcing, has developed a fairly balanced standard form for an outsourcing agreement, which is sometimes implemented.
 Sophisticated customers will contract on the basis of their own tailored agreement.
 These agreements are similar to the market standard agreements in the UK and USA.
-They are very detailed and contain approximately twenty schedules.
+They are very detailed and contain approximately 20 schedules.

-Although alternative models are sometimes used, 95% of outsourcing will be contracted, one-on-one, with an asset transfer agreement and a separate services agreement.
-Multi-vendor agreements (between the customer and a number of suppliers) are also common.
-Joint ventures (JV) are rare, mainly because a JV structure is rather complicated and expensive.
-It will only be used where the customer and suppliers wish jointly to set up a new business.
+Although alternative models are sometimes used, 95% of outsourcing will be contracted, one-to-one, with an asset transfer agreement and a separate services agreement.
+Multi-vendor agreements (between the customer and a number of service providers) are also common.
+Joint ventures (JVs) are rare, mainly because a JV structure is rather complicated and expensive.
+This will only be used where the customer and service providers wish jointly to set up a new business.

 The main customer protections are the following:

 The customer can terminate the contract for cause.
-Serious breaches of services levels and severe data security and privacy incidents are often specifically mentioned as providing cause for termination.
-Sometimes, outsourcing or services agreements provide a termination right to the customer iwhere there has been a change of control in the supplier, especially in contracts relating to mission critical services or services provided to regulated financial institutions.
+Significant breaches of service levels and serious regulatory compliance or data security and privacy incidents are often specifically mentioned as providing cause for termination.
+Sometimes, outsourcing or services agreements provide a termination right to the customer where there has been a change of control in the service provider, especially in contracts relating to mission-critical services or services provided to regulated financial institutions.

-Usually, the supplier can usually only terminate for material breach (most notably, prolonged non-payment of invoices).
-It is highly unusual to allow a supplier to terminate for convenience.
+The service provider can usually only terminate for material breach (most notably, prolonged non-payment of invoices).
+It is highly unusual to allow a service provider to terminate for convenience.

 The liability of both parties must always be capped.
 The market standard caps vary between 12 and 36 months of fees.

 The rules governing employee transfers in outsourcing are based on the EU Acquired Rights Directive (ARD).
-Under the ARD, employees who are predominantly working on the activities that are to be transferred will, where the ARD (as implemented in the Netherlands) applies, transfer to the supplier together with their applicable employment terms and conditions, by operation of law.
-In general, the ARD will apply if significant assets are to be transferred to continue the economic activity or, in case of labour intensive activities, the majority of the employees (considering number and/or skills) are offered employment by the new service provider.
-The EU and Dutch case law on ARD/TUPE is numerous and granular, but at essence is based on an ever-increasing protection of employment/employees, which should ensure that employees "follow their work".
+Under the ARD, employees who are predominantly working on the activities that are to be transferred will, where the ARD (as implemented in the Netherlands) applies, transfer to the service provider together with their applicable employment terms and conditions, by operation of law.
+In general, the ARD will apply if significant assets are to be transferred to continue the economic activity or, in the case of labour-intensive activities, the majority of the employees (considering number and expertise) will be offered employment by the new service provider.
+EU and Dutch case law on ARD/TUPE is numerous and granular, but at essence is based on ever-increasing protection of employment/employees, which should ensure that employees "follow their work".

-Works council consultation (ie, a right of advice prior to implementing the proposed decision) is almost always required (under Article 25 of the Dutch Works Councils Act).
+Works council consultation (ie, the right to advice prior to implementing the proposed decision) is almost always required (under Article 25 of the Dutch Works Councils Act).

-Trade union consultation is only required in relation to transactions that affect numerous employees (ie, larger transactions) or if this requirement follows from the applicable collective labour agreement.
+Trade union consultation is required if control in (part of) the "undertaking" is transferred or if this requirement follows from the applicable collective labour agreement.